pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 Do I need to use the data in the CMS?
 I may need taxonomies for other parts of the site to build views or determine “related” content.

-^ Current client want to associate foriegn ids in the editorial work, rather then let Drupal be Drupal.
+^ Current client want to associate foreign ids in the editorial work, rather then let Drupal be Drupal.

 ^
 --> What did we choose for the Carter? -->